mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 ### Video Demonstration

-The [demo video](https://www.youtube.com/watch?v=0puPLa05LeY) provides a walkthrough of the Natural Language Interface for Tölvera, demonstrating:
+The [demo video](https://www.youtube.com/watch?v=0puPLa05LeY) provides a walkthrough of the Natural Language Interface for Tölvera, and the [final overview video](https://www.youtube.com/watch?v=jllyR3wAETc) gives a comprehensive summary of the entire GSoC project, demonstrating:

 - **Live Synthesis**: Real-time generation of particle behaviors from natural language descriptions
 - **Textual UI in Action**: The complete terminal interface with syntax highlighting and live preview